MooersLab/pymolsnips/README.md

 [*TextMate*](https://macromates.com) is freely available but only for Mac OS.
 It is a mature project with occasional updates.
 There is a large library of plugins available.
+I found it to be quite intutitive to use, fast to start-up, and very robust.
+It is the editor that I use most frequently.

-The 2007 book *TextMate Power Editing for the Mac* by Edward Gray and the 2012 book *TextMate How-To* by Chris Mears provide supplemental reading to the on-line documentation.
+The 2007 book [*TextMate Power Editing for the Mac*](https://www.amazon.com/Textmate-James-Edward-II-Gray/dp/097873923X) by Edward Gray and the 2012 book [*TextMate How-To*](https://www.amazon.com/TextMate-How-Chris-Mears-ebook/dp/B009XB55PW/ref=sr_1_2?dchild=1&keywords=TextMate+How-To&qid=1606051948&s=books&sr=1-2) by Chris Mears provide supplemental reading to the on-line documentation.

 *TextMate's* approach to snippets has served as a role model for other text editors.
 *TextMate* snippets can be ported to *Sublime Text 3* and *PyCharm*.
-Chapter 6 in the book by Gray provides a good overview of the features of snippets in *TextMate*.
+Chapter 6 in the book by Edward Gray provides a good overview of the features of snippets in *TextMate*.

 <details>
 <summary><b>Installing and using snippets with TextMate</b></summary>